QuantEcon/lecture-python.myst/_sources/svd_intro.md

 Here $X^+$ is a **right-inverse** that verifies $ X X^+ = I_{m \times m}$.

-In this case, our formula for the least-squares estimator of $A$ becomes
+In this case, our formula {eq}`eq:commonA` for the least-squares estimator of the population matrix of regression coefficients  $A$ becomes

 $$
 \hat A = X' X^T (X X^T)^{-1}
 $$

-This is formula is widely used in economics to estimate vector autorgressions.
+This formula is widely used in economics to estimate vector autorgressions.

-The left side is proportional to the empirical cross second moment matrix of $X_{t+1}$ and $X_t$ times the inverse of the second moment matrix of $X_t$, the least-squares formula widely used in econometrics.
+The right side is proportional to the empirical cross second moment matrix of $X_{t+1}$ and $X_t$ times the inverse of the second moment matrix of $X_t$.

+This least-squares formula widely used in econometrics.

+**Tall-Skinny Case:**

 When $m > > \tilde n$, so that we have many more variables $m $ than time series observations $\tilde n$ and when $X$ has linearly independent **columns**,
 $X^T X$ has an inverse and the pseudo-inverse $X^+$ is